ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: ElectricityEmissions.jl

 \subsection{Carbon Intensity Calculation}

 The first part of the code example demonstrates how to compute the carbon intensity metrics.
-The network data and generator emissions information is loaded using the \texttt{parse\_file} function from the PowerModels.jl package.
-It is passed to the functions \texttt{calculate\_ACE}, \texttt{calculate\_LMCE}, \texttt{calculate\_LACE} and \texttt{calculate\_ALMCE} to calculate the respective carbon intensity metrics.
-Each of these functions solve a piece-wise linear DCOPF problem to dispatch the system.
-Then load demand, optimal generator set-points, and generatorcarbon intensity (and for some metrics, the network structure) are used to calculate the nodal carbon intensity for each node in the network, as described in Section \ref{sec:metrics}.
+The MATPOWER-format test-case, containing network data and generator emissions information, is loaded using the \texttt{parse\_file} function from the \textit{PowerModels.jl} package \cite{powermodels_jl}.
+It is then passed to the functions \texttt{calculate\_ACE}, \texttt{calculate\_LMCE}, \texttt{calculate\_LACE} and \texttt{calculate\_ALMCE} to calculate the respective carbon intensity metrics.
+Each of these functions solve a DC-OPF problem to dispatch the system.
+Then load demand, optimal generator set-points, and generator carbon intensity (and for some metrics, the network structure) are used to calculate the nodal carbon intensity for each node in the network, as described in Section \ref{sec:metrics}.
 We calculate total system emissions with the function \texttt{calculate\_system\_emissions}, which only needs generator set-points as an input.